beylsp/dotfiles/README.md

 ```

 * `config/`: Contains all configuration files.
 The installer script will source each file in this directory from your `.bashrc` file.
-* `install.sh`: The main installer script that sets up the dotfiles, backs up existing configurations, and sources the main .bashrc for modular loading of other settings.
+* `install.sh`: The main installer script that sets up the dotfiles, backs up existing configurations, and sources the main `.bashrc` for modular loading of other settings.

 ## Customization

-You can add new configuration files and source them within bashrc as needed.
+You can add new configuration files and source them within `.bashrc` as needed.
 Simply commit and push any changes to keep your setup in sync across machines.

 ### Updating Your Dotfiles

-To update the dotfiles on a machine, simply navigate to ~/dotfiles and pull the latest changes:
+To update the dotfiles on a machine, simply navigate to `~/dotfiles` and pull the latest changes:

 ```bash
 cd ~/dotfiles